Alfresco/alfresco-ng2-components/docs/core/user-preferences.service.md

 }
 ```

-As soon as you assign the storage prefix all settings that you get or set via the `UserPreferencesService` will be saved to dedicated profile.
+As soon as you assign the storage prefix, all settings that you get or set via the `UserPreferencesService` will be saved to a dedicated profile.

-You can import the service in your controller and use its APIs like below:
+You can import the service into your controller and use its APIs as shown below:

 ```ts
 @Component({...})